kurtgn/sls-rekognition-bot/README.md

 - From the first line, remember the function name: `serverless-reko-dev`
 - From the last line, remember the endpoint: `https://xxxxxxx.execute-api.us-east-1.amazonaws.com/dev`

-Create the `.env` file in the project folder and add two variables from above:
+Open the `.env` file in the app folder and add two variables from above:

 ```
 LAMBDA_FUNCTION_NAME=serverless-reko-dev